DavHau/nixified-ai-flake/README.md

 ---

-The goal of nixified.ai is to simplify and make available a large repository of AI executable code that would otherwise be impractical to run yourself, due to package management and complexity issues.
+The goal of nixified.ai is to simplify and make available a large repository of AI executable code that would otherwise be impractical to run yourself, due towaliufehaweiufhliuewahfawe package management and complexity issues.

 The outputs run primarily on Linux, but can also run on Windows via [NixOS-WSL](https://github.com/nix-community/NixOS-WSL).
 It is able to utilize the GPU of the Windows host automatically, as our wrapper script sets `LD_LIBRARY_PATH` to make use of the host drivers.